Gayensubhajit/Task-Management-Tool/README.md

 ## Data Storage

-The tasks are stored in a binary file named `tasks.dat` in the same directory as the executable.
-Each modification to the tasks list is committed to Git with an appropriate message.
+The tasks are stored in a binary database file named `tasks.db` in the same directory as the executable.
+Each modification to the tasks is committed to Git with an appropriate message.

+### Database Format

+The database file uses a simple binary format:
+- Header: 4-byte integer indicating the number of tasks
+- For each task:
+  - 4 bytes: task ID
+  - 256 bytes: description (fixed-length, null-padded)
+  - 4 bytes: completed flag (0 or 1)
+  - 8 bytes: creation timestamp
+  - 8 bytes: last modified timestamp

 ## License